Balgudar

-Balgudar is a village Located in Lakhisarai District of Bihar, India, with total 1200 families residing.
-The total population of the village is 7,326, in which 3654 are males while 3672 are females.
-Child Sex Ratio for the Balgudar as per census is 1044, higher than Bihar average of 935.
-Balgudar village has lower literacy rate compared to Bihar.
-In 2011, literacy rate of Balgudar village was 59.13 % compared to 61.80% of Bihar.
+Balgudar is a village Located in the Lakhisarai District of Bihar, India, with a total 1200 families residing.
+The total population of the village is 7,326, of which 3654 are males while 3672 are females.
+The Child Sex Ratio for the Balgudar as per census is 1044, higher than Bihar average of 935.
+Balgudar village has a lower literacy rate compared to Bihar.
+In 2011, the literacy rate of Balgudar village was 59.13 % compared to 61.80% of Bihar.
 In Balgudar male literacy stands at 67.34% while female literacy rate was 50.89%.
-This village is situated near the temple called 'Ashok dham'.
+This village is situated near the temple called Ashok dham.Balgudar Pin Code is 811311.

 Balgudar village is administered by a sarpanch (head of village) who is the elected representative of village.

 The total working population is 41.11% of the total population, including 61.23% of the men and 19.57% of the women.